 - Michigan Partner: Bay Mills Resort & Casino

 No state iGaming market would be complete without DraftKings, right?
-The worldwide leader in DFS, turned sportsbook, turned casino, launched in Michigan through a deal with the Bay Mills Resort & Casino.
+The worldwide leader in DFS, turned sportsbook, DraftKings Casino MI, launched in Michigan through a deal with the Bay Mills Resort & Casino.
 Finalized in June ’20, Bay Mills will host DK for both sports betting, and likely casino, too.

 Bay Mills Casino is the property of the Bay Mills Indian Community, and is located in Brimley, MI.
 The casino offers picturesque views of the Waiska Bay, and is just a stones throw from the Canadian border.

 - Michigan Partner: Motor City Casino

 In March 2020 FanDuel announced that it had reached an agreement with the Motor City Casino for licensing rights in the Michigan market.
 FanDuel Michigan Casino now offers both online sports betting and casino options in the state, in addition to its regularly scheduled DFS operations.

 Motor City, one of three commercial casinos located in the Detroit area, cut the ribbon on its FanDuel themed retail sportsbook on March 12th, 2020, just a day after the market opened.

 - Michigan Partner(s): Odawa Casino, Odawa Casino Mackinaw City

 After Michigan iGaming got the go-ahead in late December, The Stars Group (now under the Flutter Entertainment umbrella) wasted little time.
 The company confirmed its partnership with the Little Traverse Bay Bands of Odawa Indians Gaming Authority in early January – the first skin market access deal in the state.
 The tribe owns two MI casinos, the Odawa Casino (Petoskey) and Odawa Casino Mackinaw City.